 The facts of this case are fairly straightforward.
 The parties, in this case, were two neighbors, with one bringing a lawsuit against the other for damage caused by a tree from the other’s property.
 This tree caused algae buildup on the other’s roof from the branches hanging over the home.
 The neighbor who filed this lawsuit sought money for these damages and an injunction (court order) that the other neighbor cut back the tree causing this damage.

 Overview of Massachusetts Tree Law

-This case presented a simple, but important, question for the court: when can a property owner be liable for a tree on their land?
+This case presented a simple but important question for the court: when can a property owner be liable for a tree on their land?

 The Court affirmed that a property owner has a right to cut off branches, roots, and other parts of a tree that interferes with one’s property.
 If a property owner fails to do so, they cannot blame the tree owner for the natural damage caused by the tree.

 As the Court stated in this decision, a practical lesson of this decision is the importance of maintaining one’s property.
-A homeowner cannot expect to obtain relief against a neighbor if they fail to address the natural problems that arise from encroaching trees.
+A homeowner cannot expect to obtain relief against a neighbor if they fail to address the natural problems from encroaching trees.

-A word of caution about cutting down portions of a tree on your property.
-While it is permissible to cut back portions of an intruding tree, Massachusetts law imposes steep penalties for willfully cutting down or destroying trees on another’s land.
+A word of caution about cutting down portions of a tree on your property: while it is permissible to cut back portions of an intruding tree, Massachusetts law imposes steep penalties for willfully cutting down or destroying trees on another’s land.
 With this in mind, one should use extra caution in dealing with an encroaching tree.

 If you find yourself needing assistance with a matter involving Massachusetts tree law, contact me for a consultation.Shiel v.
 Rowell (Tree Law)